 A design leadership thesis for the agentic era

-When users operate through a personal/foundational agent, the primary UX layer is no longer your app chrome.
-It is the user’s delegated infrastructure.
-That changes what design is for.
+The strategic shift we are going through should be seen through the lens of an inversion of the interface: when users operate through a personal/foundational agent, the primary UX layer is no longer your app's chrome, it is the user’s delegated infrastructure.

 Designers move from persuasion to constitutional work